evert/evert.github.com/resume.md

 ### Management

-I’ve built and lead several development teams, implemented development processes (where appropriate and keeps people happy).
+I’ve built and led several development teams, implemented development processes (where appropriate and keeps people happy).
 Teams consisting of people with various skills such as browser front-end developer, designers, Actionscript developers, DBA’s, Linux system administrators and